 As it often happens with mathematical frameworks and physical theories, the way they were conceived is not necessarily the easiest/correct way to make sense of them.
-For completeness, and because most of the existing literature at the moment is based on this approach to the CFS structures, we will discuss here the original ideas that lead to the development of the CFS framework.
+For completeness, and because most of the existing literature at the moment is based on this approach to causal fermion systems, we will discuss here the original ideas that lead to the development of the setting of causal fermion systems.
 It is helpful to have these ideas in mind when approaching the currently available academic literature.

 At the beginning there was the Dirac sea

 .
 This is sometimes considered an antiquated idea, successfully superseded by the more modern Feynman-Stückelberg interpretation

 .
 Although this has proven successful as a computational tool, it can neither prove nor disprove Dirac’s original conception resting on the three experimental observations that

 The concept of the Dirac sea gives an effective description of these observations.
 While the concept of the Dirac sea might be a matter of taste, what everyone certainly agrees on, though, is the fact that the Dirac equation gives a good description for fermionic particles at observational scales.